 When smooth surfaces become wet, they become slippery.
 Leaking equipment (e.g. freezers, pipes), moping, spilled drinks, and weather (snow/rain) brought in from outside cause our surfaces to become moist.
 A small amount of moisture is all it takes to change a dry surface into a dangerously slippery surface.

 How to make the Epoxy garage floor less slippery?

-We can use various solutions to make epoxy garage floor less slippery:
+We can use various solutions to make epoxy garage floors less slippery:

 · Shark Grip

 · Sparkle Tuff™